marcosfavat/dino/Materials-node-setup-builder.md

 **`aspect = atan(x/y)`**

-*Geometry* node provides normal vector (*True Normal* ignore smooth shading) and projection is obtained by setting Z component to zero.
+*Geometry* node provides normal vector in world space and projection is obtained by setting Z component to zero.
 Then we compute arc-tangent and convert radians to degrees by multiplying by 180/pi.

 Azimuth angle must be corrected according to the quadrant where the tangent is computed.
 This correction can be obtained by following 2 simples rules :
 * Add 180° if y is negative